Kate Barrington / Cats.com

 Customers seem to be pleased with Made by Nacho cat food and my test cats certainly seemed to like it.
 It is a little pricey and we’re a little concerned about the lack of specificity about ingredient sourcing, but the food seems to be of decent quality.

-Where Is Made By Nacho Cat Food Sold?
+Where Is Made by Nacho Cat Food Sold?

 I want to inform the maker of the Nacho Cat Food.
 I have 2 cats and try to feed them the best food I can.
 They are both patients of Dr Potter with The Hillside Veterinary Hospital on Mockingbird Lane, Dallas, TX.
 I am not trying to creat any kind of social media hysteria but I tried the Nacho wet cat food and was trying to see if my finicky eaters would like it.
 They did but left a lot of the large chunks of turkey so as I was going to pick up the leftovers I was startled and very upset when I found a shredded piece of what looked like a grocery store plastic bag that had gone through a shredder.
 I took a picture of the pouch and will send the picture but I didn’t retain the plastic and won’t use any of the Nacho food left.
 I decided to just let you know what I found so you might conduct a quality control audit on your manufacture.